 Everyone agrees tear stains are not very attractive.
 They can make your pet look sad and sickly.
-Tear stains are most commonly a problem for dogs but cats can be afflicted with this unsightly problem too.
+Besides being unsightly, tear stains can pose problems to your pet's health.
+If tear stains are allowed to build up over time, they can cause infections, discomfort and facial irritation.
+Tear stains are more commonly a problem for dogs, but cats can be afflicted with this unsightly problem too.
 What causes tear stains and what can a dog or cat owner do?

-There can be many reasons for why your pet is afflicted with this condition.
-The causes can range from blocked tear ducts, eye diseases, parasites, food allergies, abnormally shaped eyes to genetic predisposition.
+There can be many reasons for why your pet gets tear stains.
+Different causes include blocked tear ducts, eye diseases, parasites, bacterial infections, allergies, abnormally shaped eyes and genetic predisposition.

-The most common cause for tear staining is the pet's eyes are tearing in excess, a condition called epiporha.
-This makes the hair around the eyes very damp and the perfect breeding ground for bacteria and yeast.
-Red yeast is attributed to cause the staining as it produces a reddish brown discoloration on the facial hair.
+The most common cause of tear staining is excessive tearing, a condition called epiphora.
+This makes the hair around the eyes damp, creating the perfect breeding ground for bacteria and yeast.
+Red yeast produces a reddish brown discoloration on the face, and it is a common cause of tear stain problems.
 This staining is not only unsightly but also may be very irritating to your pet and emit a moderate to noticeably strong odor.

-First, make an appointment with your veterinarian to make sure the staining isn't being caused by a variety of other causes.
+First, make an appointment with your veterinarian to try and determine the cause of the staining.
+Your veterinarian will want to make sure the staining isn't due to an underlying health problem.
+In some cases, surgery may be necessary to unblock obstructed tear ducts.
 Unfortunately, there are some pets genetically predisposed to excessive tearing because of how their eyes are made.
 If this is the case, there is little that can be done.
-Your veterinarian will want to make sure the staining isn't due to an underlying health problem.

 Dust or other allergens can irritate your pet's eyes and cause them to water.
 Dust and airborne allergens can be controlled with air purifiers

 .
-Allergies can also be attributed to what your pet is eating.
-Artificial food colorings (dyes), artificial food additives and preservatives, cereals such as wheat can cause allergies in cats and dogs.
+Artificial food colorings (dyes), artificial food additives and preservatives, and cereals such as wheat can cause allergies in cats and dogs.
 Signs of allergies are face rubbing, licking of front paws, head shaking, and ear inflammations.
 Water minerals can also add to tear staining.
-Consider using bottled or filtered water in a stainless steel bowl.
+Consider giving bottled or filtered water in a stainless steel bowl.

-It is being discovered that good intestinal health can be the answer to many problems including tear staining.
-These all-natural probiotic
+It is being discovered that good intestinal health can be the answer to many problems, including tear staining.
+All-natural probiotic

-products put good bacteria and enzymes into the stomach and colon to improve not just digestive issues but support a healthy immune system and overall health.
+products put good bacteria and enzymes into the stomach and colon to improve not only digestive issues, but also support a healthy immune system and overall health.

 eliminate tear stains from the inside out.
-Combine these products with proper grooming and the stains will disappear and the new hair will grow in clean.
+Combine these products with proper grooming, and the stains will disappear with the new hair growing in clean.
 VET BASICS® ChlorConazole™ Wipes

 will also assist in eliminating tear stains caused by red yeast.

 Tear stains can be caused by many different issues.
-Finding the cause will help you prevent the tear stains from reappearing after you have successfully eliminated them.
+Finding the cause will help you eliminate tear stains and prevent them from reappearing.